xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 Let's wrap this session  up,  then,  by  adding the I/O routines.
-Since we're  sticking to single-character tokens, I'll use '?' to stand for a read statement, and  '!'  for a write, with the char- acter  immediately  following  them  to  be used as  a  one-token "parameter list."
+Since we're  sticking to single-character tokens, I'll use '?' to stand for a read statement, and  '!'  for a write, with the character immediately  following  them  to  be used as  a  one-token "parameter list."
 Here are the routines:

 ```delphi